yurisuika/Raised/README.md

 <p align="center"><img src="https://github.com/yurisuika/Raised/blob/Fabric-1.18/src/main/resources/assets/raised/icon.png?raw=true" width="256" height="256"></p>

-**Raised** is a Fabric mod for Minecraft that fixes the hotbar!
+**Raised** is a Fabric/Forge mod for Minecraft that fixes the hotbar!
 Perhaps if you've not used many resource packs you may not have noticed, but the hotbar has been broken for a long time in Java Edition.
 Not only is the selector texture cut off, but the entire HUD was actually designed for being a couple pixels up off of the bottom of the screen like in Bedrock Edition.
 Restore how it was meant to be and raise it up!

 #### Compiling